open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 After making the release:

-* Merge a PR to `main` with the following change
-  * Change log updates from the patch release
+* Merge a PR to `main` with the change log updates from the patch release
-  * Bump the version in the download link in the root `README.md` file